Geology Resources

 - Geologic Atlas of the City of Alexandria, Virginia and Vicinity — Main Page

-- Geologic Atlas of the City of Alexandria, Virginia and Vicinity — Overview, by Anthony H. Fleming, 2015 [PDF]
+- Geologic Cross Sections City of Alexandria and Vicinity — Expanded Explanation, by Anthony H. Fleming, 2015 [PDF]

 - Geologic Atlas of the City of Alexandria, Virginia and Vicinity — Glossary of Geological Terms [PDF]